fzakaria/fzakaria.com/_posts/2022-03-14-shrinkwrap-taming-dynamic-shared-objects.md

 Nothing in Shrinkwrap assumes any Nix specifics and it may also be integrated into other store-like systems as well such as Guix and Spack.

-It is not yet integrated into Nixpkgs but I woud love feedback. 😊
+It is not yet integrated into Nixpkgs but I would love feedback. 😊

 ## Philosophical Questions